opral/monorepo/packages/paraglide/paraglide-js/README.md

 1. Calls `setLanguageTag()` at appropriate times to set the language
 2. Reacts to `onSetLanguageTag()`, usually by navigating or relading the page.

+Many popular frameworks already have adapters available, check out the [list of available adapters](#use-it-with-your-favorite-framework).

+If there isn't one for your framework, you can write your own.
 This example adapts Paraglide to a fictitious full-stack framework.

 ```tsx
 import {